 41. Should I worry about volcanoes erupting in Guatemala?

 Guatemala has 30 volcanoes, 3 of which are still active.
-These include El Fuego, Pacaya, and Santiaguito.
+These include El Fuego (Antigua), Pacaya (Antigua), and Santiaguito (Quetzaltenango).

 If you’re in Antigua, you can see El Fuego erupt every 20 minutes and at night see the lava spewing out of it sometimes at night.
-The climb up its neighbor, Acatenango, and then a jump over to El Fuego is very popular with travelers.
+The climb up its neighbor, Acatenango, and then a jump over to El Fuego is one of the most popular things to do in Antigua.

 Pacaya is another active volcano you can hike up.
 It’s not too difficult and you can actually roast marshmallows on the hot volcanic rocks.
 It last erupted in May 2021.